EionRobb/funyahoo-plusplus/README.md

 If you're having trouble logging in, try logging into Yahoo Mail.
 For some inexplicable reason, the messenger is linked to that.

+### How to set up ###
+Add a new account to Pidgin.
+The dropdown list should have a "Yahoo (2016)" option.

+### How to install on Windows ###
+Download [libyahoo-plusplus.dll](http://eion.robbmob.com/libyahoo-plusplus.dll) and place into your `Program Files\Pidgin\plugins` folder.
+(If you haven't used the Facebook, Skypeweb or Hangouts plugin before you'll also need to download  [libjson-glib-1.0.dll](https://github.com/EionRobb/skype4pidgin/raw/master/skypeweb/libjson-glib-1.0.dll) and place that into `Program Files\Pidgin` - not the plugins folder.)

 ### Whats up with the name? ###
 Just a fun jab at some of the forks/clones of Pidgin over the years

+GPLv3+ licenced